No Bake Protein Bars

 These and my no bake chocolate protein bars have become my favorite bars!

-no bake protein bars cut into pieces
+no bake protein bars

-• honey: the natural sticky sweetener that helps hold these bars together
+• Honey: the natural sticky sweetener that helps hold these bars together.

 • Flaked sea salt, for topping: this is optional, but highly recommended.
 It really makes the flavors pop!

-ingredients to make no bake protein bars
+ingredients to make protein bars

 How to make no bake protein bars